RasmussenLab/PlasMAAG/README.md

   threads: 16
   mem_gb: 60
 ```
-if no resourcess are configurated for a rule the defaults will be used which are also defined in: ``` config/config.yaml ```  as
+if no resources are configurated for a rule the defaults will be used which are also defined in: ``` config/config.yaml ```  as
 ```
 default_walltime: "48:00:00"
 default_threads: 16
 default_mem_gb: 50
 ```
-If these exceed the resourcess available they will be scaled down to match the hardware available.
+If these exceed the resources available they will be scaled down to match the hardware available.

 ### Running using snakemake CLI directly
 The pipeline can be run without using the CLI wrapper around snakemake.